oracle/python-cx_Oracle/doc/src/api_manual/aq.rst

         the attribute was changed from `deqOptions`.
 The old name will continue to work for a period of time.

-.. method:: Queue.enqone(message)

-    Enqueues a single message into the queue.
-The message must be a :ref:`message property<msgproperties>` object which has had its payload attribute set to a value that the queue supports.

-    .. versionchanged:: 8.2

-        For consistency and compliance with the PEP 8 naming style, the name of the method was changed from `enqone()`.
-The old name will continue to work for a period of time.

 .. method:: Queue.enqmany(messages)

     Enqueues multiple messages into the queue.
 The messages parameter must be a